Popular Searches:

 11/07/2026 - 12/07/2026

-Power & Respect, the second free festival weekend of The Music is Black Festival celebrates Black women and non-binary voices driving the music and the culture.
+Power & Respect, the second free festival weekend of The Music is Black Festival from East Bank celebrates Black women and non-binary voices driving the music and the culture.
 Curated by leading artists in the space including Jamz Supernova, Yasmin Lacey x TYSON and BORN N BREAD, Power & Respect represents a pivotal moment to document, celebrate and amplify the role of Black women in shaping sound and cultural movement.

 Jamz-supernova